cheetahfox/player_monitoring/README.md

 # player_montiroing
-Just a simple Go Program to scrape a website, it's 99% a chance to learn about golang likely this code is terrible.
+Just a simple Go Program to scrape a website.
+This project  is really just a chance to learn about golang.
+This code is terrible and full of mistakes, but I am learning.